JuliaAI/LearnAPI.jl/docs/src/traits.md

 1. *Finiteness:* The value of a trait is the same for all `learner`s with same value of [`LearnAPI.constructor(learner)`](@ref).
 This typically means trait values do not depend on type parameters!
-For composite models (`LearnAPI.learners(learner)` non-empty) this requirement is dropped.
+For composite models (non-empty `LearnAPI.learners(learner)`) this requirement is dropped.

 2. *Low level deserializability:* It should be possible to evaluate the trait *value* when `LearnAPI` and `ScientificTypesBase` are the only imported modules.